Curriculum and Instruction, Ph.D.

 EDR 6990 | Dissertation Research | 12 |

-Students must complete master’s level graduate research coursework as prerequisites for advanced research courses.
-Students are required to successfully complete the following three research courses.
-Up to six credits may be waived based on students’ prior coursework.
+Students are required to successfully complete the following four research courses.
+Up to six credits may be considered for transfer based on students’ prior coursework.

 Code | Title | Credits |